With an estimated 4,000 jobs due to be created by the end this year, the supermarket Aldi has been having a big growth spurt this year.

 If you’ve been thinking about working for a supermarket, and Aldi in particular, you may have been wondering what it’s like to work in one of their stores?

-So we’ve asked real Aldi workers what it’s actually like to work for the company.
+We’ve asked real Aldi workers what it’s actually like to work for the company.
 Read on to see what they say.

 Here's what we'll be looking at: